VueGWT/vue-gwt/docs-source/book/gwt-integration/client-bundles.md

 <img v-bind:src="myKittenBundle.myKitten().getSafeUri().asString()"/>
 ```

 {% raw %}
 <div class="example-container" data-name="kittenComponent">
     <span id="kittenComponent"></span>
 </div>
 {% endraw %}

+You could also directly expose your ImageResource to the template, it's really up to you.

 ## Hey, Couldn't I Use This for Styles?